RolandKrummenacher/HOL-ACSwithLocalSTS/HOL.md

 	> **Note:** When we had only one business IP configured in ACS, the authentication phase took place transparently if you exclude some changes in the address bar.
 Now we have two possible IPs to which we can redirect the user for authenticating, and at this point we have no clue which ACS could use to decide whether to redirect with one or the other.
 The problem of taking this decision is known as the Home Realm Discovery problem, or HRD, and it arises almost every time there are multiple choices of identity providers.
 ACS offers various tools to address HDR.
 The one you can see in Figure 47 is the most direct, in which ACS automatically generates a page with as many buttons as there are configured IPs.
 Another approach consists of prompting the user for their email address, and using the domain part of it for establishing which IP is the user from (see Figure 24).
 The advantage of the second approach is that it does not reveal upfront the identity of the IP on the page.

-	> Both approaches can be mixed and matched, and ACS can even provide the HDR information programmatically so that you can build your own chrome for the HDR, for example if you want to maintain a consistent look & feel with the rest of your application.
+	> Both approaches can be mixed and matched, and ACS can even provide the HDR information programmatically so that you can build your own chrome for the HDR, for example if you want to maintain a consistent look & feel with the rest of your cloud service.

 1. Close the browser.